ChanVimean/ES6-For-React/README.md

 # 📘 JavaScript ES6+ Quick Reference

-A concise guide to modern JavaScript (ES6 and beyond), with explanations and code examples.
+A concise guide to modern `JavaScript` (ES6 and beyond), with explanations and code examples.
 Useful for learners, reviewers, and instructors.

-## Lesson Titles
+## 📃 Lesson Titles

 1. [Variables](#1-variables)
 2. [Literal Template](#2-literal-template)